 Find out which products usually trigger a reach-out to customer care.
-It could be the very expensive ones, or those with complex features and functionality.
-This may also be common with clothes and shoes, especially regarding size.
+It could be very expensive ones or those with complex features and functionality.
+This may also be common with clothes and shoes, especially regarding the size.

 12. Mishandled Social Proof And Trust Badges

 The first part is not knowing where and how to position each type of information.
 Testimonials should be a bit large, preferably with the person’s picture clear.
 They also do well on some landing pages.

 Here’s more on how to position eCommerce testimonials.
 With star-ratings, reduce their size and place them in a row not too far below the product name.
 Offer more context with the number of participants or questions answered.

 Resize your standards seals and badges so that they are easily recognizable.
 Any details within or accompanying them must be easy to read.
 Steer clear of using mere phrases like “secure checkout”, “FDA approved” or “EMI compliant”.

 When you design your pages, have every type of device in mind.
 Desktops, tablets, and mobile phones.
 If your website doesn’t easily adjust to the device screen where it’s being displayed, you could lose conversions.
 Make sure there’s minimal scrolling and zooming necessary.
 Use shortcuts that quickly take someone to the top or bottom of a page.
 You can even have them for every unique section of the page.